lnihlen/lnihlen.github.io/_posts/2019-01-19-first-samba-rehearsal.md

 in a trip to the beach in Watsonville with the doggies.
 With so much rain they've been going a bit stir crazy pent up in the yard and house.

-The only thing about today is that the {% include tag_link.html tag="sclork %}
+The only thing about today is that the {% include tag_link.html tag="sclork" %}
 rehearsal is one day closer and I still really don't have line of sight on building that UI for our most recent piece.